As the global pandemic stopped physical interactions, digital activity soared. But so too did cybercrime. Read and watch our tips to stay safe.

 We will never ask you for your personal or security details, such as your full passwords, Visa PINs, or the names of authorised signatories on your account.
-We will sometimes send you a one-time passcode, to verify that payments, or online purchases, are genuine.
+We will sometimes send you a one-time passcode, to verify that payments or online purchases are genuine.
 Our staff will never ask you for these passcodes.

 You can also use Qwil, the secure messaging app, to communicate with the team, receive documents and stay in touch, regardless of your location.